technosight/elasticsearch/Readme.md

 ## Overview

-These are some useful functions for data exchange with Elasticsearch using pandas dataframes.
+These are some functions that could be useful for data exchange with Elasticsearch using pandas dataframes.

 It is assumed that all indices in Elasticsearch have column `timestamp` that allows selecting records for desired date range.